forta-network/docs/docs/security-deploy.md

 **Pause Functionality**

-Currently, Forta does not implement Pause functionality in its smart contracts.
-In lieu of Pause functionality, the contracts’ upgradability could be utilized to pause the contracts in the event of responding to an incident.
+Currently, Forta does not implement _Pause_ functionality in its smart contracts.
+In lieu of _Pause_ functionality, the contracts’ upgradability could be utilized to pause the contracts in the event of responding to an incident.
+Additionally, Forta does not incorporate the usage of Oracles, and therefore has no risk of Oracle manipulation attacks.

 **Timelock**